talhatariq175/Computer-Vision-Project/README.md

 | [Exercise 04](./exercise-04-demosaicing-hdr) | Demosaicing & High Dynamic Range (HDR) | Developed a full pipeline for processing raw sensor data.
 Implemented demosaicing from Bayer patterns, white balancing (Gray World), and merging multiple exposures to create an HDR image |
 | [Exercise 05](./exercise-05-face-recognition) | Face Recognition System | Built a complete face recognition and re-identification system.
 Used MTCNN for detection, FaceNet for deep feature extraction (embeddings), and k-NN / k-Means for identification and clustering |

-> More exercises will be added as the course progresses.

 ---